 Are you visiting the Cabot Trail in Cape Breton?
 Have a little weakness for Folk Art?
 Ahaaah! you’re in for such a fabulous art treat!
 In fact, with so many talented artists and artisans exhibiting astonishing craftsmanship along Cape Breton’s famous scenic route, one might well wonder if a super artsy-crafty potion fell into the waters of the Cabot Trail!
 Alternatively, if Folk Art hasn’t caught your heart yet, the Cabot Trail might well change your mind.

-Art gallery chasing along the Cabot Trail is a fantastic adventure to consider whether you're on a family trip, a romantic getaway, a hiker’s tour, a cyclists’ tour, whether its your first time exploring Cape Breton or your 10000th visit!
+Art gallery chasing along the Cabot Trail is a fantastic adventure to consider whether you're on a family trip, a romantic getaway, a hiker’s tour, or a cyclists’ tour, whether it's your first time exploring Cape Breton or your 10000th visit!
 There are art studios and galleries of all sorts, all with their own little treasures to discover.
 Excited?
 Ha!
-Rightfully so - let’s go!
+Rightfully so!

 Some helpful lists of the Cabot Trail's best art stops have been compiled by:

 - Tourism Nova Scotia: www.novascotia.com/trip-ideas/stories/explore-cabot-trail-artisans-loop

 While those listed are the main art studios and attractions, our local’s secret to you is to keep your eyes peeled: new or smaller gift shop / art studios gems can be found along the way... and you'll find some of these smaller art studios listed here!